SanicTK2/iidxguide/docs/c_feat_history.md

 ### beatmania IIDX 21 SPADA (November 13, 2013)
 {: .no_toc }

-* Can switch between SP and DP during song select
+* Can switch between SP and DP during song select; JOINT DOUBLE option removed from operator menu as a result.
 * In Japan region, PASELI play is required to access EXTRA STAGE in standard mode, and to play higher level charts in STEP UP review folders
 * Added V-DISC system, adds LEGGENDARIA charts (as a separate "song")
 * Added DJ VIP PASS BLACK
 * Result screen updated to always show FAST/SLOW counts, SP/DP, song difficulty, and note count and measure count if gauge ran out during the song
+* In DP result screen, pressing EFFECT button showed separate judge count for left and right side

 ### beatmania IIDX 22 PENDUAL (September 17, 2014)
 {: .no_toc }